VladRez/idiomatic-programming/rails/README.md

 #### Migrations

-Generating an model creates a migration file, this file that acts as a audit trail for changes in the database schema.
-By following certain conventions Rails will automatically generate code.
+Generating a model creates a migration file, this file that acts as a audit trail for changes in the database schema.
+By following certain conventions Rails will automatically generate code:

 + `rails generate model book title:string pages:integer`